How to Calculate Customer Lifetime Value (CLTV)

 How to Calculate Customer Lifetime Value

-What is a Good CLTV?
+What is a Good LTV?

 CLTV is most useful when compared to your customer acquisition costs (CAC).
 This comparison manifests itself in the often-discussed CLTV to CAC ratio.